Skip to content

 jj git fetch --remote upstream

-jj branch set gh-pages -r gh-pages@upstream
+jj bookmark set gh-pages -r gh-pages@upstream

-jj git push --remote origin --branch gh-pages
+jj git push --remote origin --bookmark gh-pages

 Explanation of the docs-build-deploy script